Boundaries vs Rules in Open Relationships

 "No sleeping over at their place."
 This one's rooted in the idea that sharing a bed overnight is somehow more threatening than sex itself.
 But it creates awkward situations where people are driving home late at night or cutting intimate connections short arbitrarily.

 "We need to approve each other's partners."
 This creates a power imbalance where existing partners become gatekeepers, and new people have to pass a test they didn't sign up for.
-It also ignores the reality that attraction isn't logical - we don't choose who we connect with based on whether our partner would like them too.
+Consider the perspective of the date.
+Imagine you get vetoed out of seeing a person you like by a person who has never even met you.

 The Underlying Fear